MischaD/Benchmarking-Univariate-Time-Series-Prediction/README.md

-# Systematic Analysis of the Transformer Architecture for Time Series Prediction Applications
+# Data-Centric Benchmarking of Neural Network Architectures for the Univariate Time Series Prediction Task

 ## Installation
 Tested on Windows 10